PSYR3X/telefeed_docs/docs/faq.md

 4. Choose redirection
 5. Toggle <b>Process Duplicates Off</b>

+### Can I forward replies and deletes?

+1. First run the command [/settings](/commands/#settings)
+2. Choose which number you want to change settings on
+3. Choose which setup you want to change settings on
+4. Choose redirection
+5. Toggle <b>Process Reply On</b> or <b>Process Delete On</b>

 ### Can I filter out myself?

 1. First run the command [/settings](/commands/#settings)